 Taking their lead from Halloween, a number of films concern killers stalking people on Halloween Night as in Trick or Treats (1982), Hellbent (2004), The Caretaker (2008), Babysitter Massacre (2013), Honeyspider (2014), Terrifier (2016), Trick (2019) and Legend of Fall Creek (2021).
 The majority of these are slasher films.
 The best of these is the eerie Clownhouse (1989) about three boys stalked by killer clowns on Halloween Night.
 Hellions (2015) features a girl being pursued by evil children on Halloween Night.

-Halloween also seems to be the occasion when young people decide to venture into haunted locales, accidentally enact rites and generally stir up forces there as in Boo (2005), Don’t Look in the Cellar (2008), The Mine (2012), The Barn (2016), The Spookies (2017) and Black Pumpkin (2018).
-In Night of the Demons (1988), a Halloween party held at a funeral parlour awakens demonic forces.
+Halloween also seems to be the occasion when young people decide to venture into haunted locales, accidentally enact rites and generally stir up forces there as in Boo (2005), Don’t Look in the Cellar (2008), The Mine (2012), The Barn (2016), Return of the Scarecrow (2017), The Spookies (2017) and Black Pumpkin (2018).
+In Night of the Demons (1988), a Halloween party held at a funeral parlour awakens demonic forces, while The Night Before Halloween (2016) concerns a Halloween curse.

 Hack-o-Lantern (1988) concerns a cult that conducts sacrifices on Halloween.
 In Pay the Ghost (2015), Nicolas Cage’s son is abducted by supernatural forces on Halloween.
 In Halloween Party (2019), people are killed by a Halloween internet meme that targets their greatest fears, while in I Downloaded a Ghost (2002), teens looking for Halloween ideas accidentally click a link that enacts the title.